octobercms/docs/3.x/extend/settings/settings.md

     // ...

     BackendMenu::setContext('October.System', 'system', 'settings');
-    SettingsManager::setContext('You.Plugin', 'settings');
+    SettingsManager::setContext('Your.Plugin', 'settings');
 }
 ```

 The first argument of the `setContext` method is the settings item owner in the following format: **author.plugin**.
-The second argument is the setting name, the same as you provided when [registering the backend settings page](#oc-settings-link-registration).
+The second argument is the setting name, the same as you provided when registering the backend settings page.